 what is keto diet ? is this diet really good for weight loss??

-Recently the term keto diet is very popular among fitness freak people.
-They follow this diet to lose their extra weight, in a very short period.
+Recently, the term keto diet has been very popular among fitness freaks.
+They follow this diet to lose their extra weight in a very short period.
 It lowers blood sugar and insulin levels and shifts the body’s metabolism away from carbs and toward fat and ketones.

-I'm here going to tell you about its function, fact and pros and cons.
+I'm here going to tell you about its function, facts, and pros and cons.

 Keto-Diet-:

-Keto diet drastically reducing carbohydrate intake and replacing it with fat.
+The keto diet drastically reduces carbohydrate intake and replaces it with fat.
 This reduction in carbs puts your body into a metabolic state called ketosis.

 When this happens, your body becomes incredibly efficient at burning fat for energy.
 It also turns fat into ketones in the liver, which can supply energy for the brain.